scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 signature burger, it was ok but I'll stick to their usual value menu instead, it's more worth it.

+### Day 488

+Soylent for lunch and then for dinner I went out for pizza and beer with a friend I hadn't seen in a long time.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/